MLK invoked as Tyre Nichols' life is celebrated in song and tributes in Memphis

 Mourner carries wooden cross outside church

 Before Wednesday's service, Dan Beazley, 61, carried a towering wooden cross over his shoulder outside the Memphis church.
-He said he drove 12 hours through an ice storm from Northville, Michigan, to pay his respects and shine a light.
+He said he drove 12 hours -- including through an ice storm -- from Northville, Michigan, to pay his respects and shine a light.

 Nichols has been described as a devoted son who had tattooed his mother's name on his arm, a loving father to a 4-year-old boy, and a free spirit with a passion for skateboarding and capturing sunsets on his camera.